Georgia Other Regulations

 - With the right foot firmly on the brake, have your teen shift through the gears and explain when each gear is used.

 - If the vehicle does not have daylight running lights, turn on the low-beam headlights.

-- Press the brake pedal and shift to drive.
+- Press the brake pedal, release parking brake and shift to drive.

 Ask the new driver to move the vehicle to different points in the parking lot using little to no acceleration.
 Have your teen stop at designated lines.
 Focus on smooth acceleration and stopping.

 Ask your teen to drive around the perimeter of the lot and focus on push-pull-slide/hand-to-hand steering.
 Coach your teen by saying “slow” until the vehicle comes to a stop.
 Once you have developed that skill into a habit, progress to saying “slow to a stop”.
 Use the command “stop” only when you need your teen to make a hard, emergency stop.
 Treat these practice maneuvers as simulating stopping and turning at an intersection.
 Using commentary driving, ask your teen to say, “clear left, clear right, clear left, clear ahead” from a stop and “clear left, clear right, clear ahead” while moving.
 Make sure your teen signals and checks mirrors and blind spots prior to changing speed, position or direction.
 Focus on continuous and smooth steering wheel movements into the turn, and returning (sliding) the wheel through the hands using the same smooth continuous movements until the vehicle is in the proper position in the lane.
 Discuss the vehicle’s forward pivot point, which on most cars is even with the driver’s body.
 Coach your teen to focus on looking at and steering towards a target in the center of your intended path of travel.